 Our historic Chincoteague bed and breakfast, Miss Molly’s Inn, is less than a mile from the Chincoteague Fairgrounds, where so much of next month’s activity takes place.
-Our sister inn, Island Manor House bed and breakfast, is just across the street.

 Both are here for any and all of your Chincoteague adventures – some of the most exciting of which occur during the month of July!
 Of course, that means you should book your Chincoteague accommodations sooner rather than later, before they all get snapped up!

 People are already reserving rooms at our Chincoteague Island Bed and Breakfasts during a number of upcoming spring events.
 We’re not surprised, since it is really starting to feel like spring around here.
 We’ve been having quite a few warm and sunny days, but nights are still reliably chilly, and sometimes even downright cold.

 In any event, spring is on the way and some folks are already planning for it.
 Please read on for a list of fun events talking place on Chincoteague Island in April, 2012.

 Second Saturday Art Stroll.
 There are Art Strolls in Chincoteague on the second Saturday of each month, beginning in April and lasting through November.
 Galleries and shops stay open late and host special events such as artist receptions and live music.
 The first Second Saturday Art Stroll in 2012 takes place April 14 from 6:00 to 10:00 p.m.